gravitational/teleport/rfd/00XX-tctl-sso-configure-command.md

 - overrides for specific IdP providers

 ```
---signing_key_file         A file with request signing key.
-Must be used together with --signing_cert_file.
+--signing-key-file         A file with request signing key.
+Must be used together with --signing-cert-file.
---signing_cert_file        A file with request certificate.
-Must be used together with --signing_key_file.
+--signing-cert-file        A file with request certificate.
+Must be used together with --signing-key-file.
---assertion_key_file       A file with key used for securing SAML assertions.
-Must be used together with --assertion_cert_file.
+--assertion-key-file       A file with key used for securing SAML assertions.
+Must be used together with --assertion-cert-file.
---assertion_cert_file      A file with cert used for securing SAML assertions.
-Must be used together with --assertion_key_file.
+--assertion-cert-file      A file with cert used for securing SAML assertions.
+Must be used together with --assertion-key-file.
 --provider                 Sets the external identity provider type.
 Examples: ping, adfs.
 ```

 Flags for ignoring warnings:

 ```
---ignore_missing_roles     Ignore non-existing roles referenced in --attributes_to_roles.
+--ignore-missing-roles     Ignore non-existing roles referenced in --attributes-to-roles.
---ignore_missing_certs     Ignore the lack of valid certificates from -e and --cert.
+--ignore-missing-certs     Ignore the lack of valid certificates from -e and --cert.
 ```

 Available presets (`--preset/-p`):